floresfelipesc/Programming-Notes/README.md

 who is not an expert at them.

 As a result, I created these notes as if I were to get amnesia one day and have to catch myself up on all that I have forgotten.
+All code examples found are done in C#.

 Have fun seeing the topics I have covered!